Body Contouring After Weight Loss

 We're delighted to offer Vectra 3D Imaging, which we use to create visual simulations of the various options available.
 Together, we'll evaluate every angle to find a look that makes you smile.Learn More

 When should you consider plastic surgery after massive weight loss?
 It’s important that your weight is stable and that you’ve established healthy eating habits before undergoing body contouring surgery.
-Whether you lost weight by having bariatric surgery or through lifestyle changes, the characteristics of a good candidate for post-weight loss body contouring include:
+Regardless of the procedures the patient chooses, the characteristics of a good candidate for post-weight loss body contouring include:

 - Maintaining a stable weight for at least 6 months with no intention of losing additional weight